 Conference registration includes access to all conference events and educational sessions from Sunday evening through Tuesday, including roundtable discussions, any provided breakfasts or lunches and all exhibit hall events.
 One-day registration provides access to all events and sessions scheduled for that day.

 Notification of cancellation must be made in writing.
-Cancellations received by March 21 will be refunded less a $100 processing fee.
-No refunds will be made for cancellations after March 21.
+Cancellations received by April 1 will be refunded less a $100 processing fee.
+No refunds will be made for cancellations after April 1.
 Delegate substitutions are allowed at any time, but NCCHC must be notified in writing.
 Registrants who fail to attend the conference and do not notify NCCHC are responsible for full payment.

 Funding Approval Tips